Pinguecula are found in over 47.9% of the adult population.

 What is a Pinguecula?

-A pinguecula is a benign, pale, yellowish growth on the eye’s conjunctiva – the thin, transparent membrane that covers the outer surface of the eye.
+A pinguecula is often confused with a corneal pterygium, but is a benign, pale, yellowish growth on the eye’s conjunctiva – the thin, transparent membrane that covers the outer surface of the eye.

 These little growths may appear as cancerous, but they are mainly formed from fat, calcium or protein deposits.
 Pingueculae tend to be round or triangular in shape and are slightly raised.
 When they grow and protrude outwards, they can cause eye redness, dry eyes, irritation and other symptoms.